adumskis/laravel-advert/readme.md

 ```php
     {{ AdvMng::getHTML('type') }}
 ```
-It will take the that with lowest viewed_at parameter. getHTML method allow add second (bool) parameter and if it's true then it will not check if advert was already taken.
+getHTML method allows add second (bool) parameter and if it's true then it will show all advert objects otherwise it randomly shows only one.
 ```php
     {{ AdvMng::getHTML('type', true) }}
 ```